alterxyz/chatgpt-exporter-time-lookup/README.md

 - **Effortless Timestamp Lookup**: Instantly convert Unix timestamps from exported ChatGPT JSON files to readable date-time formats.
 - **Simple Text Search**: Input a snippet from your ChatGPT conversation and find the exact message along with its timestamp.
 - **Handle Multiple Matches**: If there are multiple matches for your query, the tool will list all, providing a comprehensive view.
 - **File count and size limit**: The tool will not run if the file count is more than 10 or the file size is more than 10MB.
-You can modify it if you like.
+You can modify the limit by edit code at line 37.

 ## Usage